EricssonResearch/scream/README.md

 Figure 1 : Simple bottleneck simulation SCReAM

 ## ECN (Explicit Congestion Notification)
 SCReAM supports "classic" ECN, i.e. that the sending rate is reduced as a result of one or more ECN marked RTP packets in one RTT, similar to the guidelines in RFC3168.
 Below is shown two examples with a simple 5Mbps bottleneck, the first without ECN support and the second with ECN support.
 It is quite apparent that ECN improves on the e2e delay quite considerably.
+The ECN marking is similar to CoDel.

 ![Simple bottleneck simulation SCReAM no ECN support](https://github.com/EricssonResearch/scream/blob/master/images/scream_noecn.png)